 What is Establishing Guardianship of a Child?

 If you are a parent with full custody of your child, you are currently their legal guardian.
 However, establishing guardianship of a child means that you authorize another individual to take your place should the need arise.
-Whether you become sick, pass away, or simple cannot care for your child, the established guardian becomes responsible for your child.
+Whether you become sick, pass away, or simply cannot care for your child, the established guardian becomes responsible for your child.

 In many families, the next legal guardian is often a grandparent, an aunt or uncle, or an older brother or sister.
 In other cases, the parent may choose a close friend.
 Either way, you must make the choice carefully, acting in the child’s best interest.